 Rotten Tomatoes website survey warns advertisers

-As a self-respecting film nerd, the Rotten Tomatoes website remains a first stop in choosing movies.
+For any self-respecting film nerd, the Rotten Tomatoes website remains a first stop in choosing movies.
 Usually, Film Twitter fills me on what’s good and what’s not.
 But the aggregate score on the Rotten Tomatoes website gives me the quick and dirty.

 Turns out I’m not alone.
-Film Twitter, the nickname for critics and other cinephiles call each other when discussing cinema on Twitter, is finding itself responding to angry studio executives lately.
+Film Twitter, the nickname for critics and other cinephiles when discussing cinema on Twitter, is finding itself responding to angry studio executives lately.
 They’re upset because critics are wielding greater influence on viewing choices.
 And Rotten Tomatoes is being blamed as the main culprit.

 How about that?
 Film critics actually making a difference.
 It wasn’t that long ago when critics were becoming increasingly despondent because no one read them.
 They might still be right.
-But the score on RT that comes from critics’ reviews and they are affecting box office numbers.
+But the score on RT comes from critics’ reviews and they are affecting box office numbers.

 A new study from Horizon Media reports that 75% of ticket buyers say the Rotten Tomatoes website carries some influence on their decisions.